erri120/lotus/README.md

 ## Creating your Character

-Using [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) you can create a stunning looking character or use one of the many presets from the [A Huge RaceMenu Preset Collection](https://www.nexusmods.com/skyrimspecialedition/mods/30432) or user submitted content.
+Using [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) you can create a stunning looking character or use one of the many presets included.

 If you don't like the idle animation open the console, click on the player and use the `player.sae idlestaticposeastart` command.